Two families of orthogonal polynomials on the unit circle from basic hypergeometric functions

 Moreover, if $\check{\mu}^{(b)}$ is a probability measure and if $\check{\phi}_{k}(b;z) = \check{\kappa}_k^{(b)}\, \check{\Phi}_{k}(b; z)$ are the associated orthonormal polynomials then

 \end{theo}

 The proof of Theorem \ref{Thm-New-OPUC2} is given in Section \ref{Sec-New-OPUC2} of this manuscript.
 As shown also in Section \ref{Sec-New-OPUC2}, the sequence $\{M_{k+1}^{(b)}\}_{k \geq 0}$ is the maximal parameter sequence of the positive chain sequence $\{d_{k+1}^{(b)}\}_{k \geq 1}$.
-Explicit expression for $M_{k+1}^{(b)}$ for any $k \geq 1$ is also given in this section.
+Explicit expression for $M_{k+1}^{(b)}$ for any $k \geq 0$ is also given in this section.
 Finally in this section, the Szeg\H{o} function associated with the measure $\check{\mu}^{(b)}$ is also explicitly found.

 The manuscript is organized as follows.
-In Section \ref{Sec-biortogonal-polynomials}, we briefly provide some results on a general family of basic hypergeometric biorthogonal polynomials that follow from \cite{CosGodLamRan-2012}.
-The results given in Section \ref{Sec-SelfInversive-polynomials} are with respect to the subfamily $R_k(b;.)$ of these biorthogonal polynomials.
-Specifically, Section \ref{Sec-New-OPUC1} provides information about the OPUC with respect to the measure $\hat{\mu}^{(b)}$ and Section \ref{Sec-New-OPUC2} gives information about the OPUC with respect to the measure $\check{\mu}^{(b)}$.
+In Section \ref{Sec-SelfInversive-polynomials} we provide some results connected with the family $R_k(b;.)$ of basic hypergeometric polynomials.
+These results form the building blocks for the results obtained in Sections \ref{Sec-New-OPUC1} and \ref{Sec-New-OPUC2}.
+Specifically, Section \ref{Sec-New-OPUC1} deals with the OPUC with respect to the measure $\hat{\mu}^{(b)}$ and Section \ref{Sec-New-OPUC2} gives information about the OPUC with respect to the measure $\check{\mu}^{(b)}$.